Category: IP routing

 It’s easy to shift the blame to everyone else, including storage vendors (for their love of FC and FCoE) and VMware (for the broken vSwitch design), but let’s face the reality: the rigid mindset of layer-3 gurus probably has as much to do with the whole mess as anything else.

 If you’re confused about the numerous meanings of a switch, you’re not the only one.
-If you wonder how the whole mess started, here’s the full story (from a biased perspective of a grumpy GONER):
+If you wonder how the whole mess started, here’s the full story (from the biased perspective of a grumpy GONER):

 Time-Based Static Routes